espressif/esp-thread-br/docs/en/codelab/service_discovery.rst

    Done

-You can excute this command on the Border Router to resolve the service:
+You can execute this command on the Border Router to resolve the service:

 .. code-block::